openedx-unsupported/metrics-dashboard/README.md

 1. Stop the production container on Heroku.
 1. Run `set_config.py` and `create_identities.py` to generate the `credentials.cfg` and `identities.yaml` files, respectively.
 1. Run `make start.remote` to run the docker container.

-   Watch `logs/all.log` to see the SirModred logs.
+1. Run `make logs.remote` to watch the container logs.
+Once Sir Mordred is running, you can also watch `logs/all.log`.
 1. Run `make help` to see the other `*.remote` commands.

 Although the container in this command is *grimoirelab/installed* as opposed to the *test_dockerfile* image used for the Heroku app, it essentially completes the same job, with the exception of not running the extra scripts that I have written.